Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 “I could finally see the standing charge differences clearly.
 That made the decision much easier.”

-Compare UK home energy tariffs (whole-of-market) and check the terms that matter — unit rate, standing charge, exit fees and how the “fall” feature works.
+Compare UK home energy tariffs (whole-of-market) and check the terms that matter — unit rate, standing charge, exit fees and exactly how the “fall” feature works.

 Tip: have your latest bill or online account handy for the most accurate comparison.